tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

   different name with `--as-name`.
 - Use `--force` if you want to replace an existing staging copy with a fresh clone.
+- The temporary remote branch used to seed the staging checkout is deleted as soon as cloning finishes; the local staging branch remains intact.

 `demo-stage` in the examples below is just a friendly name for the staging
 directory: